chippyash/simple-accounts-3/README.md

 appropriate labels for the debit and credit values on an account.
 Take a look at the `src\xml\personal.xml` file for an example of how AccountTypes are used.

+Under typical circumstances, the root account is a REAL account, and has two children, the Balance Sheet (type DR) and the Profit & Loss (type CR).
+All other accounts are children of these two.
+There is however nothing stopping you configuring your chart as you wish.

+All DR (debit) type accounts derive their balance as dr amount - cr amount.
+All CR (credit) type accounts derive their baslance as cr amount - dr amount.
+REAL accounts derive their balance as abs(cr amount - dr amount), which is the same as abs(dr amount - cr amount) and should usually equal zero.

 ##### Deleting an Account ledger from the COA

 You can delete an Account ledger only if its balance is zero.
 Attempting to delete a non zero ledger will throw an exception.
 NB.
 Deleting a ledger will delete all of its child ledgers as well.

+By zero, it is meant that both the debit and credit account values == zero.
+You cannot therefore delete account ledgers for which any transactions have been made for it or any child accounts.
+This is a simple security measure to ensure that data is not lost.

 <pre>
 $accountant->delAccount(new Nominal('7000'));